BSkura98/TimeTracker/README.md

 To do list:
 * Save and display more detailed data regarding timers - in progress
-* Create API to save all the data
+* Create API to save all the data - in progress

 ## Status